Click here to cancel your appointment

 Nursing appointments and appointments for other specialist clinics such as Diabetic, antenatal and postnatal checks should be booked via our reception team.

-A selection of telephone appointments are released via Patient Access at 7:30 in the morning so that patients have an opportunity to book them online, the remainder are released at 08:00 to be booked on the telephone.
+A selection of telephone appointments are released via Patient Access at 7:30, 9.00 and 13.00 in the morning so that patients have an opportunity to book them online, the remainder are released at 08:00 to be booked on the telephone.
 This is true for both morning and afternoon clinics.
 Once all the appointments for the day have been booked, the duty doctor will only see or speak to those that they consider to be emergencies.

 When you call it has been agreed by the doctors at this practice that our reception staff will ask patients for a brief reason for their appointment request.
 This will enable staff to signpost patients to the appropriate clinician.
 The surgery phone number is withheld for confidentiality reasons e.g. for telephone consultation calls.
 Please be aware that when the GP calls you back, this will appear on your phone as a withheld number.